alataq/keychaindb/readme.md

 # KeychainDB

-KeychainDB is a fast and lightweight key-value database designed for simplicity and efficiency.
-It supports various data types, including strings, numbers, booleans, arrays, and JSON objects.
-The database also includes features like data expiration and event-driven operations.
+KeychainDB is a fast, lightweight, and modular key-value database.
+Its new `v2` architecture is built on a simple core that uses a powerful plugin system, allowing you to add features like persistence, caching, and more without changing the core database logic.

 ## Features

 - **Fast Key-Value Storage**: Store and retrieve data quickly using simple key-value pairs.
+- **Modular & Plugin-based**: The core database provides fundamental operations, and all advanced functionality (like persistence) is handled by plugins.
-- **Multiple Data Types**: Supports strings, numbers, booleans, arrays, and JSON objects.
+- **Flexible Data Types**: Supports any valid **JSON data type**, including strings, numbers, booleans, arrays, and nested JSON objects.
-- **Data Expiration**: Set expiration times for keys to automatically remove stale data.
-- **Event-Driven**: Listen for events like `set`, `delete`, and `ready` to trigger custom logic.
+- **Event-Driven**: Listen for events like `set`, `get`, and `delete` to trigger custom logic.
-- **Persistence**: Uses the SOCDriver or SSCDriver to persist data to a file, ensuring data is not lost between sessions.

 ## Installation